AguaClara/String-Digester/Summer_2019/Experiments/jet_flow_rate.md

+# Jet Flow Rate

+**Goal:** Determine the flow rate, orifice size, and water height that will produce the best jet spray.
+Ideally the jet spray would cover a wide surface area evenly with small water droplets.
+Also determine the best material for deflecting the water to produce a jet stream.

+**Observations:** We started out by testing various materials found around the lab by placing them under running water from the sink.
+These included a PVC pipe cut in half (producing a semi-cylinder), thick pieces of PVC sheets, wide pieces of PVC sheets, and bottles (to test a cylinder shape).
+However, the material that deflected water the best and produced the best jet stream were thin, flat, and narrow pieces of PVC sheets.

-The best jets observed so far have a narrow stream of water at a high speed.
-Increasing the height of the water doesn't do much for the speed (under the square root in the orifice equation), need to make the orifice area smaller instead.
+The best jet flow observed came from a narrow stream of water traveling at a high speed.

-3/32

-Materials:
+## Experiment 1

+June 12, 2019

+**Goal:** Determine if the orifice size and water heights theoretically calculated from the orifice equation produce the theoretical flow rate a good jet stream.

+**Theoretical Calculation:** A 5 mm diameter orifice, with a water height of 15 cm, and a flow rate of 10 microliters/s per string would produce enough water for 2087 strings.

+### Fabricate an apparatus

+**Materials:**
-Clear PVC tube inner diameter 4.5 cm
+- Clear PVC tube inner diameter 4.5 cm, about 20 cm in length
+- Flat sheet of PVC (8 x 6.5 cm)
+- 7/32" drill bit
+- PVC cement and primer
+- 100 mL graduated cylinder

+**Fabrication:**
-Flat sheet of PVC about 8x6.5 cm with a hole drilled in the center about 5.5 mm in diameter\
+- Drill a hole in the middle of the PVC sheet about 5.5 mm in diameter using the 7/32" drill bit
-PVC pipe is glued onto the PVC sheet such that the hole is centered in the middle
+- Glue the PVC tube onto the PVC sheet such that the hole is centered in the middle

-Procedure:
+- Draw a line on the PVC tube at a height of 15 cm from the PVC sheet base

+### Procedure 1
+- Plug the hole with a finger while filling it with water to a height of 15 cm
+- Place the apparatus over a 100 mL graduated cylinder
+- Unplug the hole and start a timer.
+Simultaneously pour more water into apparatus so the water height remains constant at 15 cm.
+- When the water level gets close to the top of the graduated cylinder, plug the hole, stop the timer, and stop pouring more water in.
+- Calculate the flow rate by dividing the volume of water in the graduated cylinder by the time of the trial.
+Compare this value to what was expected.

+### Procedure 2
+- Plug the hole with a finger while filling it with water to a height of 15 cm
-Filled the container to a height of 15 cm while the hole was plugged Unplugged the hole and started a timer while pouring more water in to maintain a height of approximately 15 cm
+- Hold the apparatus over a thin sheet of PVC
+- unplug the hole and observe the quality of jet flow.
+Simultaneously add more water to maintain a water height of 15 cm

-6/12/19
+### Results 1

-Hole Size: about 5 mm 7/32" diameter
+**Hole Size:** about 5 mm 7/32" diameter

-Trial 1
+**Trial 1**
-It took about 5 seconds for approximately 80 mL to drain from the container = 16 mL/s = 16000 microL/s =  water for 1,600 strings
+- It took about 5 seconds for approximately 80 mL to drain from the container = 16 mL/s = 16000 microL/s =  water for 1,600 strings
 If the strings are 5 mm apart, arranged in a square, the square would have a side length of 200 mm = 20 cm

-Trial 2
+- Note: for this first trial the timing between when we stopped the timer and re-plugged the hole was a little off.
+Therefore this is not a very reliable measurement

+**Trial 2**
-3 seconds for 90 mL = 30 mL/s
+It took about 3 seconds for 90 mL to drain from the container = 30 mL/s.
+This is about twice the flow rate for trial 1, meaning that it could supply water for approximately 3200 strings

+### Results 2
+- We observed that this set-up did not produce a good jet spray.
+The water spray was very concentrated and uneven.
+It did not travel far at all.
+We hypothesized that this poor flow was due to a low water velocity coming from the pipe.

+### Conclusions
+In order to draw a conclusion about the flow rate from this system we would need to perform many more trials and average them together.
+However, we did not pursue this calculation as we also found that this setup did not produce a good jet spray.

+**Questions:** How can we produce a faster water velocity from our apparatus?

+We attempted to do this by using a smaller hole size and the same flow rate, etc.
+We sealed the original hole with tape and drilled a smaller one next to it and repeated the experiment

 Hole Size: 3/32" diameter about 2.35 mm diameter
 Trial 1: 90 mL in 14.6 seconds = 6.16 mL/s

-________________________________________-
+**Results:** This set-up produced an even weaker flow that the original design.

+## Experiment 2

-Find the flowrate of the sink that produces a good flow.
+**Goal:** Experimentally determine the orifice area and the flow rate that produces a strong and even jet spray

-3 trials, to fill 3 Liters of water
+**Methods:**
+- Obtain a thin piece of PVC sheet and hold it under the faucet
+- Adjust the strength of the faucet until a jet spray forms that is wide, flat, and even.
+- Using this same faucet setting, time how long it takes to fill 3 Liters of water.
+Repeat for a total of 3 trials and average the results

+**Results:**
-Times: 26.53, 26.05, and 25.03 seconds
+- Times: 26.53, 26.05, and 25.03 seconds
-Average time = 25.87 seconds
+- Average time = 25.87 seconds
-Average flow rate = 0.115964 L/s = 0.000115964 m^3/s = 115964 microL/s = 11,596.4 strings
+- Average flow rate = 0.115964 L/s = 0.000115964 m^3/s = 115964 microL/s = 11,596.4 strings
 If strings are 5mm apart in a square, square length is = 538 mm long = 53.8 cm long

+**See pictures comparing the dimension of the string matrix to the area that the jet can spray**

+## Experiment 3

+**Goal:** Determine if the spray pattern generated by the faucet, can be replicated by water flow due to gravity

+What is the height needed to give the same flow as the faucet?
+N = 11596; %strings
+Q = 0.000115964; %m^3/s
+diam_orif = 0.005; %m
+A_orif = pi*(diam_orif/2)^2;
+h = ((Q/(Pi_vc*A_orif))^2)/(2*g)
+**h = 4.63 m**

+but with diam_orif = 0.01 m, **h = 0.2894 m**

+Drill a new hole next to the 5mm one using the 3/8" drill bit which is ~ 9.43 mm in diameter